Xela3026/workflows-docs/docs/event-schemas.md

 These custom events behave exactly the same as normal events.
 They still need to be triggered, they can still record information, and they can still pass this information on to "subscribers".
 The difference is, you can trigger a custom event wherever you want.
 It could be in a workflow, or in some external application.
 It's as simple as making an API request.
 Learn more about this custom triggering [here](#triggering-an-event).

 Custom events essentially let you record the details of any arbitrary action in any location.

+<div className="dubheader">Schema "Instructions"</div>

+An event schema will define the "behaviour" of a custom event by specifying the data that it will record.
+Since an event is "triggered" by an API request, the event schema describes how the API request body should be formatted.
+This page will refer to a triggered event and its recorded data as this "API request body".
+This API request is explored more [here](#triggering-an-event).